NehaMadnani/NehaMadnani/README.md

 ⚡ I'm a Master's student at Carnegie Mellon University

 🔭 I’m currently building a Testing tool for AI Voice Agents - [NotHotDog](https://github.com/vedhsaka/Nothotdog).
+Check it out on [Product Hunt ](https://www.producthunt.com/posts/nothotdog-alpha)

 👯 I’m looking to collaborate on my projects - reach out to me if you're excited by either of the projects!